-On 7 October 2024, the Dutch Government published an important bill to implement the 2024 EU Directive on protecting persons who engage in public participation from manifestly unfounded claims or abusive court proceedings (strategic lawsuits against public participation - SLAPPs), known as the Anti-SLAPP Directive (see IRIS 2024-3/5 and IRIS 2022-5/6).
+On 15 April 2025, the Dutch Secretary of State for Legal Protection (Staatssecretaris Rechtsbescherming) submitted an important bill to the House of Representatives (Tweede Kamer), seeking to implement the 2024 EU Directive on protecting persons who engage in public participation from manifestly unfounded claims or abusive court proceedings (strategic lawsuits against public participation - SLAPPs), known as the Anti-SLAPP Directive (see IRIS 2024-3/5 and IRIS 2022-5/6).
 The purpose of the directive is to provide safeguards against SLAPPs, which are manifestly unfounded claims or abusive court proceedings brought against natural and legal persons on account of their engagement in public participation.
-Notably, the directive only applies to "civil matters with cross-border implications", although an accompanying European Commission Recommendation states that member states "should aim to include in their national laws similar safeguards for domestic cases", and should ensure their legal frameworks governing "criminal proceedings" provide for the necessary safeguards to address SLAPPs.
+Notably, the directive only applies to "civil matters with cross-border implications", although an accompanying European Commission recommendation states that member states "should aim to include in their national laws similar safeguards for domestic cases", and should ensure their legal frameworks governing "criminal proceedings" provide for the necessary safeguards to address SLAPPs.
 Member states are required to implement the directive by May 2026.